project-meucci/thimm.github.io/docs/Regenerative Agriculture Podcast/Encouraging-achievement-on-the-farm-with-vernon-peterson.md

 ---
-title: Encouraging Achievement on the Farm with Vernon Peterson
+title: Encouraging Achievement On The Farm With Vernon Peterson
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Regenerative Agriculture Podcast  (2019-08-27)